-SAEFVIC (Surveillance of Adverse Events Following Vaccination In the Community) is Victoria's vaccine safety surveillance service.
-We are are a public health partnership initiative of the Victorian Immunisation Program funded by the Department of Health and Human Services (DHHS) Victoria.
+SAEFVIC is the vaccine safety surveillance service in Victoria for reporting any significant Adverse events following immunisation.
+We are a public health partnership initiative of the Victorian Immunisation Program funded by the Department of Health (DH).

 An AEFI may be due to:

-DHHS and SAEFVIC strongly encourage providers and consumers to report all unexpected or serious adverse events and vaccination errors to us on-line.
+DHHS and SAEFVIC strongly encourage providers and consumers to report all unexpected or serious adverse events and vaccination errors to us via this database.

 Note: this is not an emergency management contact.
 Please see your GP, local Emergency Department, or call 000 if immediate assistance is required.